-This is our second episode in our How To Read The Bible Series.
-At the beginning (0-21:40) Tim and Jon start the episode talking about how the ancient Hebrew practice of reading the Torah aloud spun out into the New Testament.
+This is our second episode in our How To Read the Bible series.
+At the beginning (0-21:40), Tim and Jon start the episode talking about how the ancient Hebrew practice of reading the Torah aloud spun out into the New Testament.
 Jesus himself participated in public readings of Hebrew scriptures, and actually announced his public ministry at one.
-The second part of the show (21:40-34:36 ) the guys have a fascinating discussion on the sociology and group identity formation elements of Christianity.
+In the second part of the show (21:40-34:36), the guys have a fascinating discussion on the sociology and group identity formation elements of Christianity.
 They discuss ideas by famed sociologist Peter Berger about how humans both create environments and are created by environments.
 Jon wonders if Christianity is just a social construct or if there is something real to gather around.

 "The Didache - early Christian manual on discipleship" - Wikipedia Resource.

 "Desiring The Kingdom" by James Smith.